DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 Measuring statistical bias

 When we talk about these metrics, it's important to understand that these metrics are applicable to a particular facet of your dataset.
 A facet is a sensitive feature in your dataset, that you want to analyze for these imbalances.
 Let's take, for example, the product review dataset.
-In that dataset or product category, there could be a facet, or a feature interest for you, that you want to analyze for imbalances.
+In that dataset or product category, there could be a facet, or a feature of interest for you, that you want to analyze for imbalances.

 Metrics used to measure imbalance in data:
 + Class imbalance (CI)